 Many of my "fiddle" students also end up wanting to explore Classical music once they gain more confidence.
 So, if it's really just a perception that Classical music is hard (and maybe a bit too formal and strict) and fiddle music is easy (and more fun), know that we find challenges in all types of music and it's possible to overcome all of these challenges with the right instruction and dedicated practice.

 I typically schedule students from about 8:30/9AM to 9/9:30PM Pacific Time during the first half of the work week.
-I am usually performing later in the week and on the weekends, so I don't schedule regular weekly students on these days.
-Please contact me to check my current availability.
+I am usually performing later in the week and on the weekends, so I unfortunately I can't commit to regular weekly students on these days.
+Please contact me and let me know your timezone to check my current availability.

 If you generally have at least a couple weeks notice we can probably work around it.
 My studio functions on students paying tuition for a month or more at a time and usually coming once a week at the same time.
 This regularity is necessary for me to also carry on a vibrant performing life, and for students it helps foster their commitment to lessons and practicing.
 If your schedule often changes at the last minute, you may need to rethink the space you have for lessons in your life at this time.
 Cancellations with less than 24 hours notice can often not be rescheduled.
 I just don’t have the space in my schedule to accommodate students who can’t make their scheduled lesson time on such late notice and tuition for missed lessons will need to be forfeited.